 Leading or following in ballroom dancing is equally challenging on both sides of the partnership.
 Let’s face it, if this was easy, everyone would be a champion.
 Too often what we do in an effort to “help” our partner actually works against us.
-The Turning Lock to the Right in Waltz is a basic step with some unique issues that deserves a closer look.
+The Turning Lock to Right in Waltz is a basic step with some unique issues that deserves a closer look.

-The Waltz Turning Lock to the Right begins with an overturned Spin Turn, then continues rotating to the right with a locking action before transitioning to Promenade Position for the final step.
+The Waltz Turning Lock to Right begins with an overturned Spin Turn, then continues rotating to the right with a locking action before transitioning to Promenade Position for the final step.

 The Spin Turn itself, though a Bronze figure, is not an easy one.
 Thus, creating an overturned version takes even more skill.
 For one thing, there is no time for the lady to perform the usual brushing action of her right foot.
 Instead, she steps straight through onto the toe of her right foot.

 The problems with this figure often begin right here, with the Spin Turn itself.

 The Lead has to understand that in the pivot of the Spin Turn his partner needs to make it all the way from one side of him to the other.
 If he takes a large step backward with his left foot, or moves his body in the process, the lady can never be expected to make it around him.
 It’s important that he turns his left foot inwards as he places it back, not too diagonal but with just enough space for her to place her foot, and without taking his body away from her.
 As he pivots, she steps forward to begin her pivot action.
 If she fails to power that initial step she will end up beside him.
 It is also important that she keeps her head very left and outside the circumference of the rotation to allow centrifugal force to do its magic.